What constitutes a failure in M&A?

 4. Microsoft and Nokia (2013): US$7 billion

-For Google and Motorola in 2012, read Microsoft and Nokia a year later in 2013.
-With smartphones, and shortly after tablets, slowly beginning their rise to ubiquity, it was vogue for the biggest players in technology to announce that they would soon be producing their own handset devices.
+From Google and Motorola in 2012, to Microsoft and Nokia a year later in 2013.
+With smartphones beginning their rise to ubiquity, followed shortly by tablets, it was vogue for the biggest players in technology to announce that they would soon be producing their own handset devices.

-And it seemed like they all viewed the short-cut to achieving this being acquiring an existing handset maker.
+And it seemed like they all viewed acquiring an existing handset maker as the shortcut to achieving this.
 In Microsoft’s case, this was Nokia.

 Although once the world’s biggest handset manufacturer, Nokia had failed to keep up with developments.
 By the time it closed down in 2015, Microsoft had written off US$7.6 billion and laid off over 15,000 Nokia employees.